From-Later/wwwfromlater/recordingsfromlater/_songs/lonely_arcade.md

 **Camp Ka Champ** is a Western Union-sponsored singing contest for Dubai’s labour community.
 Migrant workers in over 70 Dubai labour camps sing Bollywood songs in competition for cash and prizes.
 “Champ of the Camp,” a documentary about the contest, tells the story of workers who sing to escape the realities of a life of toil away from family and home.
 [∎](https://www.youtube.com/watch?v=nX0SBfmaPEY){:target="_bank"}

+## [ Performances ]

+“Lonely Arcade” was premiered at Toronto’s Nuit Blanche on October 3, 2015.

+It was also performed at the North American Basic Income Guarantee Congress at McMaster University on May 26, 2018.